Prashamtogadiya/EchoSpace/README.md

 );
 ```

-Enable realtime replication and Row Level Security (RLS) as appropriate for your project.

-## Example message (client)
-- { id, content, username, created_at }
+Enable realtime replication for the messages table in Supabase if you want live updates.

+## How it works (short)
+- Frontend: React app (Vite) connects to Supabase using SUPABASE_URL and SUPABASE_ANON_KEY.
+- Realtime: Clients subscribe to changes on the messages table; inserts broadcast to all connected clients.
+- Backend: There is no required server — Supabase handles persistence and realtime updates.
+Add Edge Functions if you need server-side logic.

-## Scripts
+## Useful npm scripts
 - npm run dev — start dev server
-- npm run build — build production assets
+- npm run build — build for production
-- npm run preview — serve production build locally
+- npm run preview — serve the production build locally

-(Add lint/test scripts if present.)

-## Deployment
-- Frontend: Vercel, Netlify, or Cloudflare Pages
-- Set SUPABASE_URL and SUPABASE_ANON_KEY in your host environment
-- If using Supabase functions, deploy via the Supabase CLI or dashboard

 ## Troubleshooting
-- "Cannot connect to Supabase": verify SUPABASE_URL and SUPABASE_ANON_KEY values
+- "Cannot connect to Supabase": verify SUPABASE_URL and SUPABASE_ANON_KEY are correct and not wrapped in quotes.
-- "Realtime updates not received": check Supabase Realtime settings and table replication
+- "Realtime updates not received": confirm table replication is enabled in Supabase and that RLS/Policies allow the anon key to read/replicate events.
-- Inspect browser console and server logs for errors
+- Check browser console for client-side errors and Supabase project logs for backend issues.

 ## Contributing
-- Open issues for bugs/feature requests
+- Open issues for bugs or feature requests.
-- Create PRs against main with a clear description
+- Send a PR with a clear description and small, focused changes.
-- Keep secrets out of commits
+- Keep secrets out of commits.

-## License
-Add your license here (e.g., MIT).
-Replace this line with the chosen license block.

-## Notes for reviewers
-Check Quick start, Environment, and Database schema sections first — they make the project easy to run and verify.